What is a Bolt Carrier Group (BCG)?

 This whole process involves high pressure, high temperature and a lot of moving parts, making it easy to understand why the reliability of the AR15 largely depends on the design and durability of the BCG.

-Different types of BCGs
+Different types of Bolt Carrier Groups (BCGs)

 Essentially, bolt carrier groups can be separated into 3 main types: